 The anatomy of the shoulder girdle consists of several joints, or articulations, which connect the upper limb to the rest of the skeleton.
 You may also see this referred to as the pectoral girdle in some textbooks.

-The three bones which form the shoulder girdle are the clavicle, scapula, and the humerus.
+The three bones which form the shoulder girdle are the clavicle, scapula, and humerus.

 The Scapula (or shoulder blade)

 The clavicle is an S-shaped bone and is the main connection between the upper arm and the rest of the skeleton.
-The clavicle is also an important site for muscle attachments including:
+Consequently, the clavicle is also an important site for muscle attachments including: